 An EasyJet flight can deliver you to Mallorca in a couple of hours, but let’s face it: it’s hours of stress all told.
 Luckily, Berlin has plenty of perfectly pleasant beaches, most of which are just an S-Bahn ride away.
-The best-known is Strandbad Wannsee, the oldest and largest Lido in Europe, famed for lovely long beach, which is studded with strandkorbs wicker loungers and backed with rows of classic German snack stalls selling sausages, ice cream and burgers.
+The best-known is Strandbad Wannsee, the oldest and largest Lido in Europe, which is famed for its lovely long beach, Strandkörbe (wicker loungers) and classic seaside atmosphere—complete with rows of classic German snack stalls selling sausages, ice cream and beer.

 We have no scientific proof to support the claim, but there definitely seems to be something about sitting outside al fresco that makes a cold frothy pint of beer taste just that much better.
 For many, summer equals beer garden season and Berlin has plenty of charming options for both drinking beer and dining outdoors.

-Although monarchy has been abolished in Germany, you can still feel like royalty strolling through the immaculate castle gardens at Schloss Charlottenburg or the iconic leveled terraces at Sansoucci in Potsdam.
+Although monarchy has long been abolished in Germany, you can still feel like royalty strolling through the immaculate castle gardens at Schloss Charlottenburg or the iconic levelled terraces at Sansoucci in Potsdam.
 Schloss Schönhausen in Pankow is also worth a visit for its lavish interior and expansive public park.

-Other city parks might not come with castles, but they do have their own stately elements: Volkspark Friedrichshain has Ludwig Hoffmann’s fairy tale Märchenbrunnen, while Kreuzberg’s Viktoriapark has a cascading waterfall, Schinkel’s National monument for the Liberation Wars and some of the best views of any park in the city.
+Other city parks might not come with castles, but they do have their own stately elements: Volkspark Friedrichshain has Ludwig Hoffmann’s fairy-tale Märchenbrunnen, while Kreuzberg’s Viktoria Park has a cascading waterfall, Schinkel’s National monument for the Liberation Wars and some of the best park vistas in the city.

 Treptower Park has Soviet memorials galore, and at the vast Tempelhofer Park, you can cycle or run for hours on end, make use of the former airport runway or join in any number of special weekend events and activities.
 The city’s largest park, the Tiergarten, is also a wonderful place for random strolling.